Thesis Proposal, Advisor, and Committee

 Part 2 of the defense, your public thesis reading and reception, will be scheduled by the department.
 Thesis readings will take place throughout the academic year; for example, you might give your reading in fall even if you graduate in spring.
 Note: Even if you delay graduation, you should schedule your thesis reading during your third year.
 Due to time constraints, we cannot guarantee space in the events schedule for thesis readings delayed beyond a student's third year in the program.

-- After you have a thesis committee, submit the thesis proposal by the deadline (see above) one year prior to graduation and one semester prior to taking the MFA exam.
+- After you have a thesis committee, submit the thesis proposal by the deadline one year prior to graduation and one semester prior to taking the MFA exam.
+(Even if you are considering delaying graduation, you should submit a thesis proposal at the end of your second year of study.)

 - Submit the Intent to take MFA Examination Form, and take the MFA exam in the semester before you graduate.

 - Work with the Graduate School to assure appropriate thesis format.
-Use the Graduate School’s Thesis Format Manual, available online (see previous page).
+Use the Graduate School's thesis guide.

 - Submit your formatted thesis draft and thesis abstract to the Graduate School for approval by the deadline.

-- Follow the Creative Writing department’s process for the two-part thesis defense.
+- Follow the Department of Creative Writing process for the two-part thesis defense.

-- Bring your final signature pages on the ‘good’ paper to your defense so your thesis committee can sign off on your thesis then and there (no need to print your whole thesis yet).
+- Bring two copies of your final (i.e., approved-format) thesis cover page on thesis paper to your defense for your committee members' signatures (no need to print your whole thesis yet).

 - Finish all revisions and submit the correctly formatted copy of the thesis via email to the Graduate School by the final deadline, and copy Lisa Bertini.